BitLords-V1/iLumina-Exam_Assistant/README.md

 # iLumina – Privacy‑Preserving Exam Reader (w/ AnythingLLM)

 **Desktop app for accessible, offline exam reading.**
-iLumina uses a **webcam/PDF ➜ on‑device processing ➜ offline TTS** pipeline so exam content never leaves the machine.
+iLumina uses a **PDF ➜ on‑device processing ➜ offline TTS** pipeline so exam content never leaves the machine.
 It adds **voice‑only navigation** and an **AnythingLLM “reader‑only” integration** that identifies questions but never provides answers.

 > **Why:** Support students with dyslexia or visual impairments while respecting strict exam rules (no internet, privacy by default, low‑latency, inclusive UX).